legendsciber/python-based-keylogger/README.md

 This repo has been made to show the keylogger I made from my "Trolling Discord Scammer" video.
 This should not be used for malicious purposes, and this is purely for educational use.
 Doing so will have grave consequences.

+This sends the users pressed keys within a few seconds to a discord webhook.

 This was made in Python by SillyCoderGirl.

 You will need `pynput` and `psutil` to run this code.